XeDotCom/villager-bot-wiki/4-mining.md

 | Haste 2 Potion      | 1s (Duration: 4.5m)|
 | Efficiency I Book   | 0.5s (Permanent)   |

 Pickaxes are essential to mining.
-Each level of pickaxe increases the chance of an emerald on a mine.
+Each level of pickaxe increases the chance of finding emeralds when mining.

 | Pickaxe   | Chance |
 |-----------|--------|